-The effect from Table 2 is larger than all but 5 of the repetitions (2.5 percent), suggesting the location signal is significant.
+location signal is significant.
 The distribution of effects using randomly assigned news exposure is centered around 0.013, suggesting news about fracking in a different state has some positive predictive power.
 However, this 1.3 percent effect cannot be strictly attributed to general information about fracking.
-National newspapers report about multiple destinations, and news exposure is positively correlated across potential destination states.
+National newspapers report about multiple destinations.
 Among the 200 regressions, the average correlation coefficient between actual news exposure and randomly assigned news exposure was 0.44.
 To some degree, randomly assigned news exposure will proxy for actual news exposure, which might drive the estimated 1.3 percent effect.